turbosquid/ts-publishing-api-go/README.md

 # ts-publishing-api-go
 Go implementation of TurboSquid Publishing API

+The TurboSquid API documentation is available at https://docs.api.turbosquid.com

 # Installation
 You can download a compiled version of the ts-publishing-api-go app for your platform https://github.com/turbosquid/ts-publishing-api-go/releases.
 The application can be placed anywhere on your computer.